 RadCity Plus: 48V, 14Ah with 672Wh charging

 Both e-bikes have a lithium-ion battery and the same battery capacity.
-However, the RadCity has the edge with over 800 charge cycles and thus may have a longer battery life than the 700 Series.
+However, the RadCity has an edge with over 800 charge cycles and thus may have a longer battery life than the 700 Series.
 It’s a negligible difference but still something to consider.

 The range for both e-bikes varies from around 30 miles to 50 miles, depending on how much power assistance you use while riding (both pedal assist and throttle).